-- In the case of adults who do not want to wear a facial covering, Disney parks will express the procedures in a polite but firm way through signage.
-It’s not been made clear yet how these guidelines be enforced if children don’t cooperate?
+- What happens if children don’t cooperate with wearing a facial covering indoors?
+Disney parks will express the procedures in a polite but firm way through signage and personal reminders.
 It can be challenging enough with toddlers having a Disney meltdown on a regular day!
 Will you want to push the guidelines with your kids and how cooperative do you think they’ll be?
 As a parent, are you prepared to force facial coverings or leave the parks?
-Disney World is discussing possible “relaxation zones” where guests can remove their mask so this might be a positive for families.

 More Travel Considerations for Families

 Are you comfortable with air travel or will you stick to road trips only for a while?
 Depending upon where you’re coming from, this will determine where you’ll be able to travel.
 What hotel will you stay at?
 Do you feel comfortable with the cleanliness guidelines set forth by the hotel?
 My friend Becca at This Crazy Adventure Called Life offers some changes that hotels will have to make.

 For instance the ability to skip front desk check in at Disney World has already been an option via the My Disney Experience and use of MagicBands.
 What will other hotels do to make these contact-less changes at their hotels and resorts?
 Don’t be afraid to ask about policies and procedures.